Hay fever

 How common is hay fever?

-Allergic rhinitis affects about 1 out of 4 people in industrialized countries like Germany.
-Symptoms usually first arise before the age of 20.
+Around a quarter of the population has hay fever in industrialized countries like Germany.
+Symptoms usually begin before the age of 20.

 How does hay fever go on to develop?

-Some people with allergic rhinitis develop allergic asthma after a few years.
+Some people with hay fever develop allergic asthma after a few years.
 People who have an allergic reaction to pollen can also become allergic to certain foods after a while (a phenomenon known as cross-reactivity).

-Severe symptoms may increase the likelihood of developing other medical conditions such as sinusitis (inflammation of the sinuses).
+Severe symptoms may lead to complications such as sinusitis (inflammation of the sinuses).
 In many people, the allergy makes the mucous membranes lining the airways overly sensitive too.
 As a result, they may also react more strongly than other people to irritants like dry air or cigarette smoke.

 How can hay fever be prevented?